melodingo/Games-in-Py-and-Java/Blackjack/README.md

 # Python Blackjack Game (Still a WIP)

-This is a simple command-line Blackjack game implemented in Python.
+This is a simple command-line Blackjack game implemented in Python and Java.
 It allows you to play the popular card game Blackjack against the computer.

 ## How to Play